 If you are planning a day trip or holiday in Britain, why not make it to a location that has been seen on television or in film?
+Many film production companies in London also tend to use these locations to shoot major films.
 We shall explore four such places that have links to film productions.

 In 1984, an adaptation of Charles Dickens’s A Christmas Carol, starring George C. Scott, was filmed in the historic town of Shrewsbury.
 Over 450 people from the town were used as extras in the film.
 Martin Wood, the town’s crier, due to his height, was even used a stand-in for Edward Woodward, who played the Spirit of Christmas Present.
 The St Mary’s Shopping Parade, formerly a hospital, was used as the backdrop for a snowball fight that appeared at the start of the film.
 The cobbled streets of Fish Street and the Bear Steps, which lead to the Parade, provided the location for Bob Cratchitt’s house.
 The grave created as a prop for Ebeneezer Scrooge’s grave can still be found at St Chad’s Church.
 It was left behind by the production crew as a gift to the town.
 St Paul’s Cathedral, however, cannot be found in Shrewsbury, as its dome was superimposed onto the film negative to transport viewers to Victorian London.
 It is appropriate that Shrewsbury was chosen for the film because Charles Dickens stayed at The Lion Hotel in Shrewsbury and gave a reading of A Christmas Carol at Shrewsbury Music Hall.